MPrin in platform component upgrades

 University graduates celebrate commencement.
 Some, perhaps most, carry a burden of student loan debt in addition to their diplomas.
 Student loans, now familiar to many, act as a source for the technical debt metaphor.
 They are therefore also a source for its unintended associations.

+Two sets of unintended associations that frequently arise in the context of the technical debt metaphor relate to interest and principal, two concepts we understand well in the realm of finance.
+Unfortunately, our understanding from finance does not fit well with the details of the corresponding properties of technical debt.
 For example, van Haaster [van Haaster 2015] writes: “Financial debt has two well understood dimensions: the amount owing and its cost to repay over time, consequently when you take on financial debt, the total cost of that debt over time is either known or can be calculated.”
 Such beliefs about financial debt have consequences for our thinking about technical debt, because van Haaster’s statement is inapplicable to technical debt, for two reasons.
 First, the cost to repay a technical debt might not be well known.
 Second, the interest charges on technical debt might not be known, might not even be knowable, and often cannot be calculated [Falessi 2014].
 These are just two examples of differences between financial debt and technical debt.
-We’ll explore these differences in some detail in coming posts.
+We shall explore these differences in some detail in the next three chapters.

-A most significant unintended association is related to the concept of debt itself.
+A most significant unintended association is that related to the concept of debt itself.
 Consider, for example, the social status of debtors in society.
 For many, excessive financial debt evokes images of profligate spending, laziness, and moral decay.
 These associations can hinder technology leaders within organizations as they urgently advocate for resources for technical debt management.

 Because of unintended association, some decision makers outside the technology-oriented elements of the enterprise might regard technical debt as evidence of mismanagement.
-They might tend to attribute the cause of technical debt to professional malpractice by technologists.
-They see supportive evidence in the technology managers’ uncertainty about the size of the debt or how they acquired it.
-To the extent that nontechnical decision makers adopt this attitude, they are unlikely to support enterprise policy changes.
-They’re even less likely to support additional resources for technical debt management.
+They might tend to attribute the cause of technical debt to professional malpractice by technology managers.
+They see supportive evidence in the technology managers’ uncertainty about the size of the debt or how they acquired the debt.
+To the extent that non-technical decision makers adopt this attitude, they are unlikely to support enterprise policy changes.
+They are even less likely to support additional resources for technical debt management.

 But the problems of the technical debt metaphor can be even more significant.
-The classic work of Lakoff and Johnson [Lakoff 1980] offers an explanation in terms of a metaphor (of course).
+The issue is explained in a classic work of Lakoff and Johnson [Lakoff 1980] in terms of a metaphor (of course).
 In this metaphor:

 • Ideas are objects